wcwj0147/smart-crossover/README.md

 To set up the required environment, follow these steps:

+1. Install Miniconda

+You need to have [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed to manage the environment.
+Download and install Miniconda by following the [official instructions](https://docs.conda.io/en/latest/miniconda.html).

-1. Clone the repository:
+2. Clone the repository:
    ```
    git clone https://github.com/wcwj0147/smart-crossover.git
    cd smart-crossover
    ```
-2. Create the environment using `environment.yml`:
+3. Create the environment using `environment.yml`:
    ```
    conda env create -f environment.yml -n smart-crossover
    ```
+   You can also install Cplex and Mosek manually if necessary.

-3. Activate the environment:
+4. Activate the environment:
    ```
    conda activate smart-crossover
    ```